 also, this dye is permanent not semi-permanent as it says on the box, it will take ages for it to fade away..

-I just moved over to Naturtint permanent hair colour, having had bad experiences from mainstream permanent home hair colour including severe dryness and hair loss.
-I used to use Casting occasionally when I was younger to jazz up my dark brown hair and as it doesn't contain ammonia (but it still contains resorcinol) I thought I'd give it a whirl before finding Naturtint.
-I realise Casting is semi-permanent, as it fades out over up to 28 washes but it claims to cover up to 50% grey and as I have considerably less grey than that I thought I'd try it anyway.
-Using the medium brown, I noticed it came out considerably darker than the box depicts for about three washes then faded somewhat.
+I realise Casting is semi-permanent, as it fades out over up to 28 washes, but it claims to cover up to 50% grey and as I have considerably less grey than that I thought I'd try it anyway.
+I used to use it years ago to jazz up my dark brown hair but that was when I had no greys.
+Recently, I've tried both the medium brown and the chocolate shades.
+On both occasions I noticed that overall my hair came out considerably darker than the box depicted for about three washes then faded somewhat, but my roots were noticeably lighter.
 I also noticed the greys faded considerably within several washes and some greys never took the dye at all, despite me being extremely careful to cover all my hair.
 My hair felt rough and dry immediately after rinsing thoroughly and had that familiar chemical smell.
 The conditioner is lovely though and my hair felt full of body afterwards.
-To summarise, I would only use this very occasionally if it was on special offer and even then only if I had no grey to cover.
+To summarise, I would only use this very occasionally if it is on special offer just to jazz up my hair colour when I fancy a change from my usual Nice n' Easy semi permanent in Dark Brown, and even then only if I have little grey to cover (I use permanent colour every six weeks, using a semi-permanent in between to cover my roots and refresh my colour).
+The Castings colour range is more exciting than Nice n' Easy.
+But on me the results are disappointing.

 I bought this in Plum to basically replace the brown undertones in my hair with purple ones.
 From looking on the back of the box I thought that it would be perfect.
 WRONG!
 I left it on for the required time (20 minutes I think...) and after a good 10 minutes of trying to wash it out with cold water I put on the conditioner.
 This was the only part of the experience which I enjoyed.
 The conditioner is strongly scented and made my hair feel soft.